 The patient can become panicky when experiencing symptoms.
-Assist the person to sit down and give reassurance that it’s going to be okay and that medical help is on its way.
+Assist the person in sitting down and give reassurance that it will be okay and that medical help is on its way.

 Fluids in the body are replenished.
 With an oral rehydration solution, give small sips to the patient.
 If there is no solution readily available, offer water.
 Note that juice or soda can worsen the situation.

 In hot weather or environments, remove the patient’s excess articles of clothing or loosen clothing to promote heat loss.
 Place ice packs around the neck, armpits, or groin area to further bring the body temperature down.